Manning Kimmel: Biography

 Kimmel took Robalo to the South China Sea to operate against tanker traffic trying to supply the Japanese fleet at Tawi Tawi.
 During one attack against a target, Robalo was attacked by a Japanese plane.
 Bombs from the plane severely damaged the submarine's periscopes and conning tower, and wrecked her radar.
 When diving to escape the aircraft, the main induction flooded and the boat plunged towards the bottom until Kimmel stopped her descent at 350 feet.
 Despite the damage, Kimmel insisted the Robalo remain on patrol.

 Admiral Christie was concerned that Kimmel was being overly aggressive, and submarine commander Herber "Tex" McLean commented on Robalo's patrol, "Anybody else would have come home long before.
 I worried that Kimmel was a little too anxious to put the name of Kimmel high in Navy annals."
 But not only was Kimmel the son of the former commander of the Pacific Fleet, he was also the nephew of Admiral Thomas C. Kinkaid, so Christie took no action.

-Repairs, however, were eventually made, and when they were complete, Kimmel was ordered to take Robalo to Indochina via the Balabac Strait, separating Palawan and Borneo.
+Repairs to Robalo were eventually made, and when they were complete, Kimmel was ordered to take Robalo to Indochina via the Balabac Strait, separating Palawan and Borneo.
 Christie had received reports of Japanese minefields in the Balabac Strait, but a number of submarines, including Robalo on her first patrol, successfully transited the body of water.
 Kimmel had received information about the minefields and was given instructions how to safely navigate the area.

 On July 3, 1944, Robalo received an Ultra communiqué, and attempted to intercept a Fuso-class battleship.
 Kimmel sent off a contact report, which was the last message ever received from him.
 On the night of July 26, while on the surface, Robalo apparently strayed off course, struck a mine and sank.
 An unknown number of survivors, possibly as many as seven, managed to make it ashore on Palawan.
 But before they could make contact with Filipino guerrillas, they were captured by Japanese forces.